 1 – First rule, there are no absolutes – In my house, there is nothing that is 100% wrong, and even that statement isn’t absolutely correct.
 Any ingredient that is deemed to be inappropriate or out of bounds can still be consumed, at the right time and place.
 Am I fan of sodas?
 No. Will I ever drink a Coke again?
 Probably.
 It’s more important to me to be a little relaxed about my family’s eating and strive for stress free than to be uptight and never make a single nutritional mistake ever.

 4 – No more canola oil – this one really took me a while to figure out, how could something so seemingly benign be so awful?
 Well, do a little reading for yourself, and you will soon find countless horror stories about the atrocities committed daily by canola oil and other more modern highly refined cooking oils.
 Holy Cow.
 Seriously.
 I had no idea until reading about these oils just how physically disruptive they are.
 Gross.
 Not in my house.
 I now cook almost exclusively with olive oil, avocado oil and butter.

-5 – Don’t be “that guy” – I take my rules pretty seriously, but not everyone else does, I get that.
+5 – Don’t be “that guy or gal” – I take my rules pretty seriously, but not everyone else does, I get that.
 So what happens when I go to a friend’s house?
 Or out to dinner at a restaurant?
 Should I take the host aside and present them with my questionnaire about the quality of their produce?
 What kind of oil do they fry in?
 Saturated fats vs. mono-saturated vs. poly-saturated?
 Can I get a special order please?
 No thanks, that’s not what I’m looking for, I don’t want to be “that guy”.
 If I am lucky enough to be invited to a friend’s home, and they want to cook for me, guess what, I’m putting it away.
 Unless they can’t cook and the food sucks, that’s different.